Mathenge-Ken/Urban-Accessibility-Analysis/README.md

-# Urban Accessibility Analysis Using H3 Grid 🌍:computer:
+# Urban Accessibility Analysis Using H3 Grid 🌍 💻  📁
 ## Project Overview

 This project analyzes urban accessibility in New York City by examining the availability of essential amenities such as schools, subway entrances, bike paths, and parks using the H3 hexagonal grid system.